 Will the program provide sites for completion of the APE?

 Due to the fact that we have students all over the US and in other countries, the program cannot provide sites where you can complete an APE.
-There is a list of sites where students have completed practice experiences in the past that can serve as a guide for your search, and your practicum coordinator can provide additional guidance on how to begin your search.
+There is a list of sites where students have completed practice experiences in the past that can serve as a guide for your search, and your practicum coordinator or academic advisor can provide additional guidance on how to begin your search.

 I have completed my core and required courses but I don’t have an APE site yet, can I register for the ILE course to save time?

 No. The ILE is the final course you will take in the program.
 As with any other discipline, you write your thesis at the end of your program, not midway through.
 If you have completed your core and required courses, but have not yet found a site, take your electives while you search.

 What are some examples of acceptable final products?

 This is not an exhaustive list, but final products that you can complete for your APE include:

 View the following List of Previous Practice Experience Sites.
 Please note that this is not a comprehensive list and we cannot guarantee that the sites on this list are currently taking students.
 This list should only be used as an example of potential sites and projects.
 Keep in mind that approval of sites on this list is based on the availability of an appropriate preceptor and project.